Cavo: Thick as Thieves

 On April 10, 2012, almost two years after the release its major label debut, Bright Nights Dark Days, Cavo released their album Thick as Thieves.
 The album, their first on independent rock label Eleven Seven Music, was produced by Kato Khandwala (Blondie, Drowning Pool) David Bendeth (Paramore, Papa Roach, Breaking Benjamin) and Dan Korneff (All That Remains, My Chemical Romance), and was recorded at House of Loud Studios in New Jersey.

 In advance of the album proper, the music video for "Thick as Thieves" premiered on Yahoo! in late 2011 and was directed by Frankie Nasso, who has directed videos for Chevelle, RZA, Hellyeah, and All That Remains.
 The video features Cavo performing on a hi-rise rooftop in St. Louis.
 Additional footage - including the reality scenes featured with members of the band - was directed and edited by Bretten Cg, who produced and directed the behind the scenes for the "Thick as Thieves" video and the electronic press kits for the album Thick as Thieves.

 In anticipation of the Thick as Thieves release, Cavo called on its fans to help finalize their cover art, and planned on the art to be a collage of candid band shots taken by fans.
 Artwork was revealed in early December 2011.

 On July 26, 2012 Cavo made an announcement that Chad La Roy had decided to pursue other interests.
 A close friend to the band, Andy Herrin, filled in for the Carnival of Madness tour.
 "Chris, Brian, and myself (Casey) ARE continuing on as Cavo!!!" the statement said.

 Bridges

 In October 2015 the band announced a release date of January 2016, for their third album entitled "Bridges".
 The band joined Meg Myers and Yelawolf for a sold-out show in their hometown of St.Louis, Missouri on October 23, 2015.
 The lead single, "Stay", was released in December 2015.
 Cavo celebrated the new album's release with a hometown show on January 29 at The Ready Room in St. Louis.

 The band signed with Pavement Entertainment in 2017 and are releasing a deluxe edition of Bridges with three added songs.

 On December 2, 2019 the band released a new single and music video for "Wolves".

+In August 2024, it was announced that drummer Andy Herrin was out playing drums for Gin Blossoms.